 - 1. Students must take a test on the day it is given. - 2.
 Students who are absent on the day of a test will receive a zero for the test unless: - a. the absence was excused by the teacher ahead of time; - b. a parent or guardian provides a note saying that illness made attendance impossible; or - c. some improbable event occurred that made attendance impossible, despite the student's efforts.
-A note or email to that effect should be written by a parent or guardian of the student. - 3.
-Students whose absences have been excused may take a test after the class has taken it or the teacher may use the grade on the final exam or summative assessment for the missed test.
-The makeup test may be different from the original. - 4.
-Students found cheating in any way on any part of a test or quiz will receive a zero. - 5.
-Major assignments such as Independent Studies are due on their due dates.
+A note or email to that effect should be written by a parent or guardian of the student.

+3. Students whose absences have been excused may take a test after the class has taken it or the teacher may use the grade on the final exam or summative assessment for the missed test.
+The makeup test may be different from the original.

+4. Students found cheating in any way on any part of a test or quiz will receive a zero.